Probabilistic proof for non-survival at criticality : the Galton-Watson process and more

 Taking $p<1$ large enough, we have so $\P(Y^p_T\ge 2N)>1/2$.
 But $(Y^p_t)$ is a Galton--Watson process with offspring distribution $B_1^1X_1^1$ and initial distribution $\delta_N$, so by Theorem~\ref{equivalence} (direct implication), this Galton--Watson process may survive.
 However so by Theorem~\ref{mort}, the process can not survive.
 This is a contradiction.

 \end{proof}

-The Galton--Watson process has the peculiarity that the survival domain can be described explicitly.
-This is obviously very convenient, but it may raise doubts about the generality of the proof technique we present.
+The Galton-Watson process has the particularity that the survival domain can be described explicitly.
+This is obviously very practical, but it may cast doubt on the generality of the proof technique we are presenting.

-In fact, this technique is more often applied to models where the critical value is not known, the most emblematic being the contact process or the directed percolation.
-But in these models, the proof of the existence of a large probability for the local event in question is often quite technical, requiring many steps.
+In fact, this technique is more often applied to models where the critical value is unknown, the most emblematic being the contact process or directed percolation.
+But in these models, proving the existence of a high probability for the local event in question is often quite technical, requiring many steps.

-We will therefore present a simpler model, which allows us to show the power of the method in a model which is not exactly solvable, and seems to us to be rich enough to be worthy of interest.
+We therefore present a simpler model, which allows us to demonstrate the power of the method in a model that is not completely solvable, and which we believe is sufficiently rich to be of interest.